yanik-porto/B31XI-SI-Features-Extraction/README.md

 * IPython - `sudo apt-get install ipython`
 * IPython notebook - `sudo apt-get install ipython-notebook`
-* Numpy - `sudo apt-get install numpy`
+* Numpy - `sudo apt-get install python-numpy`
+* Scipy - `sudo apt-get install python-scipy`
 * Matplotlib - `sudo apt-get install python-matplotlib`
+* Mpld3 - `sudo pip install mpld3`
+* Plotly - `sudo pip install plotly`
 * Scikit-learn - `sudo apt-get install python-sklearn`

 We strongly recommend to use a Linux environment to perform this practise.

-## Features normalization
+## Features extraction

 Synthetic data will be generated.
-Simple classification using Leave-One-Patient-Out cross-validation will be performed in order to show the importance of features normalization previous to classification.
+An implementation of Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) will be implemented.
+A comparison with the scikit-learn implementation can be performed.

+### Principal components analysis (PCA)

+Insights about PCA can be found in this nice article [here](https://hal-univ-bourgogne.archives-ouvertes.fr/hal-00903901/document) by D. Sidibe.

+### Linear discriminant analysis (LDA)

+Insights about LDA can be found in this article [here](http://faculty.ist.psu.edu/jessieli/Publications/ecmlpkdd11_qgu.pdf).

 ## To perform the practise